tabulapdf/tabula/README.md

 ### Dev Usage

-Start redis in a separate terminal tab
+Start `redis-server` in a separate terminal tab

     redis-server /usr/local/etc/redis.conf

-Start resque in a separate terminal tab
+Start `resque` in a separate terminal tab

     VERBOSE=1 TERM_CHILD=1 QUEUE=* rake resque:work

 Run your server

     rackup

+The site instance should now be viewable at http://127.0.0.1:9292/